dotnet/tye/docs/reference/service_discovery.md

 ---

-Tye uses a combination of environment variables and files on disk for specifying connection strings and URIs of services.
+Tye uses environment variables for specifying connection strings and URIs of services.

-- Enviroment variables are used where possible because they are simple
-- Files on disk are used for secrets in deployed applications because they are more secure
-- Both of these are primitives that can be accessed from any programming langauge

 Our philosophy is that automating something you could do yourself is better than doing *magic* or requiring external services.